fryslân

 Book Chapters

-• in prep.
-The histories of the optative in the papyri and Post-Classical Greek literary texts.
+• subm.
+Rewriting the History of the Optative in the Post-Classical Greek Papyri and Literary Texts (III BCE - VI CE): Persistence, Formulae and Innovation.
 In K. Bentein & M. Vierros (eds.), New light from the East: Linguistic Perspectives on Non-Literary Papyri and Related Sources.
 Helsinki University Press.

-• (2023).
+• forthc, exp.
+2024.
 Between Dialogic and Diachronic Syntax: the Insubordination of Directive ὅπως in Classical Greek drama.
 Conversation Analysis and Classics.
 Talk-in-Interaction in Greek and Latin Literature, R. Verano Liaño (ed.), Brill.

 • 2018.
 Shifting Responsibilities.
 Thucydides on Losing to Brasidas.
 Conflicts in Antiquity: Textual and Material Perspectives, D. van Diemen, D. van Dokkum, A. van Leuken, A. Nijenhuis, and F. A. van der Sande (eds.), 41–61.
 Amsterdam: Amsterdam University Press.